Ardagh, County Longford: Early and pre-history

 There are several important Early Christian sites in and near Ardagh, including the Church of St. Mel.
 St. Mel is the patron of Ardagh and was the first bishop, he was part of St. Patrick's entourage and some say he was his nephew.
-This means the history of Ardagh dates back to the dawn of Christianity in Ireland, and it's episcopal succession can be tracked back to one of the primitive fathers of the Irish church.
+St. Mel is thought to have been buried there.
+The history of Ardagh dates back to the dawn of Christianity in Ireland, and it's episcopal succession can be tracked back to one of the primitive fathers of the Irish church.

 During the medieval period, Ardagh experienced some "religious turmoil", and in 1167 the settlement, including the church and houses, was burned down.
 Then, in 1230, Ardagh was the scene of contest for the role of bishop, resulting it the destruction of the episcopal house and cathedral tower.
 William O'Ferrall, who was Bishop of Ardagh in 1496 (and had been since 1479), tried to take over as the chieftain of Longford (known as the lordship of Annaly at the time).
 His aim was to take over as chieftain from the other branch of the O'Ferrall family, resulting in an attack on Ardagh.
 After the attack, the cathedral was left without a roof, sacristy, campanile, and bell, leaving only a single altar standing.
 The church is still in ruins today and the village saw limited development until the Featherston family arrived in the 1700s.

+A fairy tree in Ardagh was featured on a 1983 episode of The Live Mike presented by Mike Murphy.
+The owner of the land on which the tree grew stated that, if the tree were to fall over, he would have "less than one week to live".